Azure/azure-docs-json-samples/azure-resource-manager/what-if/readme.md

-The _what-if_ templates are used in the article: [ARM template deployment what-if operation](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-what-if).
+The templates in _what-if_ are used in [ARM template deployment what-if operation](https://docs.microsoft.com/azure/azure-resource-manager/templates/deploy-what-if).